apigee/apigee-edge-drupal/README.md

 # Apigee Edge Drupal module

-The Apigee Edge module enables you to integrate Drupal 8 with Apigee Edge:
+The Apigee Edge module enables you to integrate Drupal 9 or Drupal 8 with Apigee:

-* Users that register or are added to the Drupal site will be added as developers in Apigee Edge.
+* Users that register or are added to the Drupal site will be added as developers in Apigee.
-* Click on "Apps" in user menu to get keys for the APIs exposed in Apigee Edge.
+* Click on "Apps" in user menu to get keys for the APIs exposed in Apigee.

 This module includes the following submodules:
 * __API product RBAC:__ enables administrators to configure access permissions to API products.
 * __Debug:__ enables administrators to configure and manage Apigee debug logs.
 * __Teams:__ enables developers to be organized into teams.

-For more details read the [Apigee Edge module documentation](https://www.drupal.org/docs/8/modules/apigee-edge).
+For more details read the [Apigee module documentation](https://www.drupal.org/docs/8/modules/apigee-edge).

 ## Support for Apigee Hybrid Cloud: Beta Release